inclavare-containers/inclavare-containers/docs/develop_and_deploy_hello_world_application_in_kubernetes_cluster.md

     ```
     The content of the `image` directory is initialized by the `occlum init` command.
 The structure of the `image` directory mimics that of an ordinary UNIX FS, containing directories like `/bin`, `/lib`, `/root`, `/tmp`, etc. After copying the user program `hello_world` into `image/bin/`, the `image` directory is packaged by the `occlum build` command to generate a secure Occlum FS image as well as the Occlum SGX enclave.

+The FS image is integrity protected by default, if you want to protect the confidentiality and integrity with your own key, please check out [here](https://github.com/occlum/occlum/blob/master/docs/encrypted_image.md).

 - Step 6.
 Run the user program inside an SGX enclave via `occlum run`
     ```
     occlum run /bin/hello_world